gmittal/inzen/README.md

 # Inzen
-Information retrieval applications using Latent Semantic Analysis and Singular Value Matrix Decomposition.
+A simple search engine that uses Latent Semantic Analysis and Singular Value Matrix Decomposition and to produce better results.

-Demo code for **Building Better Search Engines**, a 2016-17 Gunn High School Analysis Honors Project by [Daniel Zhu](@TheBigDanny) and [Gautam Mittal](@gmittal).
+Demo code for **Building Better Search Engines**, a 2016-17 Gunn High School Analysis Honors Project by [Daniel Zhu](@TheBigDanny) and [Gautam Mittal](@gmittal) that focuses on information retrieval applications using concepts such as vectors, matrices, and eigenspaces (learned throughout the year in the Analysis H course at Gunn).

 Requires Python 2.x+ and ```numpy```.